Meron Estefanos

 Meron Estefanos (born 6 January 1975) is a Swedish-Eritrean human rights activist and journalist.
 She first became known in the Eritrean refugee community in 2011 for helping people who had been kidnapped and tortured by human traffickers on their way to Israel in order to extort ransom money from their relatives, exemplified in the 2013 documentary film Sound of Torture.
 After the migrant and trafficking routes changed to Libya, her efforts continued and uncovered criminal networks reaching into Europe.
 As of 2022, Estefanos deplored that no traffickers had been brought to justice, with little interest from national governments and international organisations.

 Early life and education

 Meron Estefanos was born in 1974 in Ethiopia.
 Her father was a political activist; when he found out he was about to be arrested, he fled to Sudan, and eventually made it to Sweden.
 She and her mother stayed behind in Eritrea, but in 1987, could leave Eritrea, as her father had found work in Sweden.
-She calls herself privileged because she acquired the Swedish citizenship through her father and could leave on Ethiopian Airlines to Sweden.
+She calls herself privileged because she acquired the status of Swedish citizenship through her father and could leave on Ethiopian Airlines to Sweden.
 She grew up in Sweden.